thorgriffs/react-employee-directory/README.md

 ## Usage
-The [Employee Dirctory](https://thorgriffs.github.io/react-employee-directory/) application runs in the browser.
+The [Employee Directory](https://thorgriffs.github.io/react-employee-directory/) application runs in the browser.

-Users can click the "Sort" button to sort by employee first name, or users can search to filter by employee name.
+Users can click the "Sort" button to sort by employee first name, or users can enter text in the search field to filter by employee name.

 ![Budget-Tracker Demo](./public/assets/employee-directory.png)